boone/wordplay/README.md

 # Wordplay

 Some interesting methods to use on words.
-Currently can match words with their letters in alphabetical or reverse alphabetical order.

 The idea came from a story about a boy, who, when asked to put words in alphabetical order, ordered the letters of the word instead of the words